waltzaround/CTEC608-Ball-Test/README.md

 1. Make sure you have [unity](https://unity3d.com/) installed
 2. Navigate to `Assets/_Scenes/Minigame.unity`
-3.  use WASD to move
+3. Run the scene and use WASD to move

 ## Licence